ianrasmussen05/programming-languages-2021/lecture-by-lecture.md

 - Deadline for Part 2 of the report.

-- Week 12: Assignment 3 out.
+- Week 12: Extending Lambda Calculus to an Imperative Programming Language.
+Assignment 3 out.

 - Week 13: tba